neanes/neanes/docs/guide/index.md

 - To move from a neume to its lyrics, press `Ctrl + Down Arrow`.
 - To move from the lyrics back to the neume, press `Ctrl + Up Arrow`.

+There is a more advanced method of editing lyrics that is described [here](./advanced.html#advanced-lyrics-entry).
+The advanced method can be used to quickly alter the lyrics for many neumes at once, shift all lyrics left or right, or to create prosomoia.

 ### Melismas

 To create a melisma, end your lyrics with an underscore or hyphen (`_` or `-`).
 To continue the melisma, set the lyrics for each neume in the melisma to a single underscore or hyphen.
 The full melisma will be drawn for you.